smmmiri/ShapesAreaCalculatorConsole/README.md

-# ShapesAreaCalculatorConsole
+# Shapes Area Calculator Console

 ## Project Description

-This console application calculate area of shapes and print it for you.
+This console application calculates area of shapes and prints it for you.

 ## What is this code good for practicing?